Scott Lee Kimball: Kaysi McLeod

 While Kimball was away, Kaysi disappeared.
 After she missed one of her shifts at Subway, Lori was unable to reach her on her cell phone.
 The police declined to take a missing persons report, as (according to Lori) they said Kaysi was an adult who could disappear if she wanted to as long as she did not break the law.
 When Kimball returned a few days afterwards, he echoed that argument while consoling Lori, telling her Kaysi would eventually come back home.
 He also promised her that he would see what help his FBI connections could give them in finding Kaysi.

-There were some signs that Kimball was right about Kaysi.
-He found one of her gold necklaces dangling from her doorknob one day; a makeup kit had also disappeared from her room.
-"Didn't that suggest that Kaysi had been around the house?", Kimball said The owner of the property he and Lori rented in Adams County that summer also told Lori that Kaysi and her boyfriend had been driving by.
+Kimball planted evidence to suggest that Kaysi was still alive.
+He supposedly found one of her gold necklaces dangling from her doorknob one day, and a makeup kit had also disappeared from her room.
+Furthermore, the owner of the property he and Lori rented in Adams County that summer claimed that Kaysi and her boyfriend had been seen driving by.

-Lori continued searching for Kaysi herself.
+Lori continued searching for Kaysi.
 She found her daughter's boyfriend, who told her that he had last seen Kaysi being picked up by Kimball for work from the motel they had been staying at, which he also paid for, the night she missed her shift.
 McLeod began to wonder if Kimball knew where Kaysi was and possibly be in touch with her.

 Shortly afterwards, Kimball proposed that he and McLeod get married.
 It would help her move on from Kaysi's disappearance, and also might help them find her.
 After they exchanged vows at a drive-through wedding chapel in Las Vegas, Kimball and McLeod returned to the Denver area, where Kimball's mother helped them take out life insurance policies.
 McLeod named Kimball as the sole beneficiary.
-In September the two went on a honeymoon camping trip in the Kremmling area, not far from where Kaysi's remains would be found several years later.
+In September the two went on a honeymoon camping trip in the Kremmling, Colorado area, not far from where Kaysi's remains would be found several years later.